 Rights of the Learner

 - Students have the right to freedom of expression, inquiry, and assembly without restraint or censorship subject to reasonable and non-discriminatory rules and regulations regarding time, place, and manner.
-Freedom of expression must conform to generally recognized community standards of decency and morality.

 - Student performance will be evaluated solely on an academic basis, not on opinions or conduct in matters unrelated to academic standards.